Green Lake County Correctional Facility

 If you arrive with items that are not allowed, they will be confiscated.

-Huber Information and Requirements
+Huber Information and Electronic Monitoring Program (EMP)

 On your report date, please report on time to the Green Lake County Correctional Facility lobby.
 If you have a vehicle, park it in the lot near the Huber entrance on the south side of the building.
 You will be drug and alcohol tested upon arrival.
 Any positive tests will result in loss of work privileges.
 You shall have all of the required documents, fees, and any work clothes that you will need during your stay.